James MOANAROA - 06/12/2017

 DECISION OF THE BOARD

 - James Tawhirimatea Frazer Moanaroa, who is aged 32, appeared before the Board today for further consideration of parole on an eight year six month sentence for rape, unlawful sexual connection, and male assaults female.
-The victim was his then-partner.
+The victim was [withheld].

 - Mr Moanaroa’s SRD is 8 March 2020.
 Mr Moanaroa’s other offending is limited; he has one conviction for driving with excess blood alcohol and one for disorderly behaviour.
 His RoC*RoI is 0.533.